St Peter’s – East Bridgford

 St Peter's church has a robed choir.

 There are a variety of additional services at Festival times during the year including Easter, St Peter's Feast Sunday, Harvest, Remembrance and Christmas.
+The Christingle services on Christmas Eve are a well-established village occasion.

 Accessibility